kodecocodes/i9t/contacts/contacts.markdown

 Now that you can create friends from your contacts, it's only natural to want to create contacts from your friends! :] When the user slides left on a table view cell, you'll show a "Create Contact" action to add a friend to the user's contact store.

-## Saving Friends to the User's Contacts
+## Saving friends to the user's contacts

 Add the following code inside the table view delegate extension you added to **FriendsViewController.swift**: